coder/coder/docs/install.md

 ## Docker

 The default docker socket only permits connections from `root` or members of the `docker` group.
-If you're using Docker as your workspace backend, you must can add the user running coder to the Docker group like so:
+If you're using Docker as your workspace backend, you must add the user running coder to the Docker group like so:

 ```sh